 Food Hall replaces Satellite Dining

-The Food Hall is a special experience as it puts cooks back in the stations, eliminates machine made food and pulls together all the elements of locality, socialization, technology and worldly culinary experiences that are so important to Gen Z. Offering an open floor plan where freshly prepared food is made directly in front of guests, food halls provide action seating and an authentic experience.
+The Food Hall is a special experience as it puts cooks back in the stations, eliminates machine-made food, and pulls together all the elements of locality, socialization, technology, and worldly culinary experiences that are so important to Gen Z. Offering an open floor plan where freshly prepared food is made directly in front of guests, food halls provide action seating and an authentic experience.
 Post-industrial interiors and local food concepts provide authenticity and the environment this generation seeks out.

-The popularity of foods halls in Houston and the State of Texas has created excitement and opportunity in the food industry.
+The popularity of food halls in Houston and the State of Texas has created excitement and opportunity in the food industry.
 The first food hall opened its doors in 2007 and experts see this new type of food venue rapidly expanding over the next several years.
 The City of Houston itself has two major food halls opening within the next 24 months.